+iii.
 Personnel are assigned and trained for spill and leak prevention and response.

+i.
 Construction Site Monitoring Program that describes methods and procedures for monitoring discharges in accordance with the applicable Attachment D or E that includes the following:

+i.
 Visual inspection locations, inspection procedures, and follow-up tracking procedures.

+ii.
 Applicable sampling locations, collection, and handling procedures shall include detailed procedures for field analysis, sample collection, storage, preservation, and shipping to the laboratory to ensure consistent quality assurance and control is maintained.